spydirbyte/spy-threat-hunt/README.md

 ```

 Fill in whichever of `VT_API_KEY`, `ABUSEIPDB_API_KEY`, or `SHODAN_API_KEY`
 you have.
-All optional, all independent — the tool doesn't require any of
+All optional, all independent.
+The tool doesn't require any of
 them to function.

 ## Using it